AMERICAN FEDERATION OF TEACHERS (AFT) ADJUNCT/CONTINGENT FACULTYCAUCUS

 D. Cosign financial instruments.

-presence of the Caucus and assist with implementing technological options for conducting
+media presence of the Caucus and assist with implementing technological options for conducting meetings and voting.

 Section 7.
 The Treasurer: